Have you ever heard about books being thought about as a window or a mirror?

 Dr. Rudine Sims Bishop has some insightful knowledge to share about that concept.

-We help our students build a portfolio of perspectives by having them reflect about a lesson the book taught them.
+We help our students build a portfolio of perspectives by having them reflect on a lesson the book taught them.
 They also explain why the book was a window or a mirror for them.
 Then they explain the perspective learned.
-Imagine what you could build over the course of year with the titles you choose to put in front of your students!
+Imagine what you could build over the course of the year with the titles you choose to put in front of your students!